On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Growth of torsion

 \section{Growth of torsion}

-When the symmetric space $X=G/K$ is $L^2$-acyclic --- meaning that $\beta_k^{(2)} (X)=0$ --- it is natural to consider the secondary invariant given by the $L^2$-torsion.
+In this last section we consider only those $X = G/K$ for which all $\beta_k^{(2)} (X)$ vanish.
+It is then natural to consider the secondary invariant given by the $L^2$-torsion.
 We first review its definition and then consider the corresponding approximation problems.
 We continue with the notations of the preceeding sections.
 In particular we let $\Gamma$ be a cocompact torsion-free subgroup of $G$ and let $M = \Gamma \backslash X$.
-Recall that $\Delta_k$, resp. $\Delta_k^{(2)}$, is the Laplacian on differentiable ($L^2$) $k$-forms on $M$, resp. $X$.